ryskov/DeckShot/README.md

 	- Auto-delete screenshot from screenshot folder, once DeckShot has been created
 	- Optional key-color for OBS
 	- Streaming mode on/off
+- Art
+	- Icon for the application
+	- UI design

 ### Streaming mode

 When in streaming mode, the DeckShot-view will reserve extra vertical space, to take into account longer decks.
 This is needed because OBS does not handle resizing of window-captures very well.
 This extra space will be filled by a key-color that can be filtered out by OBS.

+## Contributions

+Contributions are highly encouraged.
+Use pull requests and submit issues.
+If you need inspiration on what to do, just have a look at the above roadmap.